l3uddz/plex_autoscan/README.md

 Mounting the Docker API socket file is necessary for the plex_autoscan service to interact with Plex Docker containers.

+Please take your Docker volume mount paths into account when configuring your config.json and replace all user variables in the following command defined by <> with the correct values accordingly.

 ```
 docker run -d \
     -p 3468:3468 \